Frequently asked questions about the Snowmobile Club

 Question: Is there any place to buy Gas and Food on the trail in the Laurel Highlands trail system ?

-Answer: Food is available at 7Springs at the Main Lodge parking area (there is a parking area next to the Gas pumps near the gas pump trail) and walking to the main lodge.
+Answer: Food is available at Vail/7Springs at the Main Lodge parking area (there is a parking area next to the Gas pumps near the gas pump trail) and walking to the main lodge.
 Also, the Tahoe lodge at the top of the North Face Ski slope is available for food as well.
 The trail past the Luxury condos on the way to the Tahoe lodge at the peak must be enforced with a 15mph speed limit.
 Please do not ride the road.
 Use the trail behind the guard rails to stay away from the condos.
-Your cooperation with this is to ensure that we can access the Tahoe lodge in the future.
+There is no food available currently at Hidden Valley and they have asked us to not ride through the private property areas to get there.

 Question: How big is the trail system in the Laurel Highlands ?